PajoHack/battleship/README.md

 - I used the PEP8 linter to verify that there are no errors in my code.
 - I purposely entered invalid inputs to ensure data validation was working.
-- Tested the project in my local and terminal as well as the Code Institute Heroku terminal.
+- Tested the project in my local terminal as well as the Code Institute Heroku terminal.
+- I tested the CI Terminal in Chrome, FireFox, Edge & Safari browsers, the app runs well in all without any noticable differences.

 ## Bugs